jamiemccrindle/aws-access/README.md

 # AWS Access

 aws-access is a command line utility to update an AWS security group with your current IP across one or more regions.

 This is a relatively cheap way to lock down access to AWS resources to whitelisted ips.
+Defaults to whitelisting port 22.
+Configure ports using the --ports|-P argument.

 To use: